PlumCantaloupe/circlesxr/README.md

 [WebXR](https://www.w3.org/TR/webxr/) learning activities on top of another WebXR framework [A-Frame](https://aframe.io), with networking provided by [Networked-Aframe](https://github.com/networked-aframe/networked-aframe).

-CIRCLES is the practical Work-In-Progress (WIP) implmenetation of a research project into [universal](http://universaldesign.ie/What-is-Universal-Design/The-7-Principles/) and [inclusive](https://www.microsoft.com/design/inclusive/) multi-user VR that evolves as research dictates how users interact with each other, their physical and virtual environments, and with learning artefacts in variable VR space.
+CIRCLES is the practical Work-In-Progress (WIP) implementation of a research project into [universal](http://universaldesign.ie/What-is-Universal-Design/The-7-Principles/) and [inclusive](https://www.microsoft.com/design/inclusive/) multi-user VR considering how people interact with each other, their physical and virtual environments, and with learning artefacts in variable VR space.
 Our current focus is within both guided and unguided classroom and museum learning contexts; but we aim to keep the framework flexible where possible to allow for greater creativity.

 **[Click here for more information on Circles and its progress, research, and development](https://www.anthony-scavarelli.com/portfolio/circles-webvr-education-platform/)**

 ### The (3) main impetuses for **CIRCLES** are as follows:

 - **Accessibility**
   - **Device Scalability:** Platform Scalability refers to a system capable of adapting to a range of [VR](https://en.wikipedia.org/wiki/Virtual_reality)/[AR](https://en.wikipedia.org/wiki/Augmented_reality) capable platforms (desktop, mobile, large screens, etc.).
 This is comparable to a virtual form of [UDL (Universal Design for Learning)](https://udlguidelines.cast.org), which suggests increasing the accessibility of learning activities via (1) Multiple Means of Representation, (2) Multiple Means of Expression, and (3) Multiple Means of Engagement ([Rose et al., 2006](https://scholar.google.com/scholar_lookup?title=Universal%20design%20for%20learning%20in%20postsecondary%20education%3A%20reflections%20on%20principles%20and%20their%20application&journal=J%20Postsecond%20Educ%20Disabil&volume=19&issue=2&pages=135-151&publication_year=2006&author=Rose%2CDH&author=Harbour%2CWS&author=Johnston%2CCS&author=Daley%2CSG&author=Abarnall%2CL)).
-By supporting multiple platforms (Desktop, Mobile\[tablet\], and Head-Mounted Display (HMD - [Oculus Quest](https://www.oculus.com/blog/introducing-oculus-quest-our-first-6dof-all-in-one-vr-system-launching-spring-2019/) only right now)), VR/AR content can be potentially more accessible with “multiple means of action and expression.” *Note that we are only supporting Oculus Quest 1/2 at this time because the Quest does not introduce trip-hazards i.e., wires to a computer, is the most cost-effective immersive HMD on the market currently, includes the most well-supported HMD [WebXR browser](https://developer.oculus.com/documentation/oculus-browser/), and has **much less** friction pushing WebXR content to a VR HMD over an HMD wired to a PC.*
+By supporting multiple platforms (Desktop, Mobile\[tablet\], and Head-Mounted Display (HMD - [Oculus Quest](https://www.oculus.com/blog/introducing-oculus-quest-our-first-6dof-all-in-one-vr-system-launching-spring-2019/) only right now)), VR/AR content can be potentially more accessible with “multiple means of action and expression.” *Note that we are only supporting Oculus Quest 1/2 at this time because the Quest does not introduce trip-hazards i.e., wires to a computer, is the most cost-effective immersive HMD on the market, includes the most well-supported HMD [WebXR browser](https://developer.oculus.com/documentation/oculus-browser/), and has **much less** friction pushing WebXR content to a VR HMD over an HMD wired to a PC.*

   - **Social Scalability:** To create a framework that allows variable forms of one-to-many users across both co-located and remote perspectives.
 This framework should encourage the use of experiences that allow one to interact; but that also the experience should scale naturally and with collaboration and/or competition in mind to provide a more visceral experience as the number of users increases.
 Social Scalability is based on Snibbe et al’s definition of social scalability within a museum context whereby *“interactions are designed to share with others ... interaction, representation, and users’ engagement and satisfaction should become richer as more people interact”* ([Snibbe & Raffle, 2009](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Snibbe+SS%2C+Raffle+HS+%282009%29+Social+immersive+media&btnG=)).